edHelper.com

 By Jennifer Kenny

 2 What is SAD?
 It sounds like a made-up name, doesn't it?
 It's not, though.
 SAD stands for seasonal affective disorder.
 It is a type of depression.
-Its symptoms are the same as the depression one normally thinks of; however, it occurs seasonally and appears and disappears around the same time of year each year.
-To be officially diagnosed with SAD, in fact, a person must experience the symptoms during the same time of year for at least two years in a row, but not at other times.
-This usually means that the symptoms occur as daylight hours shorten toward winter and let up in the spring.
+Its symptoms are the same as the depression one normally thinks of; however, it occurs seasonally and appears and disappears around the same time each year.
+To be officially diagnosed with SAD, a person must experience the symptoms during the same time of year for at least two years in a row, but not at other times.
+This usually means that the symptoms occur as daylight hours shorten toward winter and let up when the days get longer in the spring.

 3 What kinds of symptoms occur?
 In general, cases can be mild, moderate, or severe.
 Changes in mood such as sadness and irritability are the main symptoms.
 Often a person with SAD doesn't enjoy the things he or she normally does.
 The person has a lower energy level and more of a need to sleep than during other times of the year.
 Eating more, especially comfort foods, is common.
 Finally, difficulty concentrating and less time socializing are common problems, too.